African American in Africa: Tecie in Niger

 Don’t be afraid!
 Make friends with the Africans in your U.S. hometown, talk about your interest in Africa and your desire to visit.
 They should be more than happy to share what they can with you and to give you insight.

-Is there somewhere we can follow your experience?
+Where can we follow your experience?

 You can follow my experience on Facebook.
 My username is Tecie Cut.
 I’m always commenting and sharing pictures of my class and experiences.